cfblaeb/mutfreq/README.md

 # README #

+##### Suggestions
+* I think the processing could be MUCH faster if you only process unique reads.
+E.g. use a counter object.<br>
+It MAY be as simple as making a counter on a list of frozensets containing the read(both parts of a pair?) and the cigar since these are the only parts used for processing.
+* Also dump the run_bowtie function and change the read_bowtie to read_sam

 ##### 05.08.16
 Ok made a new function that can read in paired end fastq, and align it to a ref That function returns the SAM output which you could do other stuff to, BUT